-If you’re going to succeed at crypto, you’re going to want a non-custodial wallet.
+If you’re going to succeed in crypto, you’ll want a non-custodial wallet.
 The granddaddy of those is the core wallet.
 While any wallet keeps track of all the coins and tokens you have on a particular blockchain, a core wallet includes the whole blockchain.

 It’s also known as the Satoshi client.
-It was created by Satoshi Nakamoto, the pseudonymous creator of bitcoin, and released alongside the Bitcoin blockchain in 2009.
+It was created by Satoshi Nakamoto, the pseudonymous creator of Bitcoin, and released alongside the Bitcoin blockchain in 2009.
+It’s still in use today.

 A core wallet is a software program that contains a copy of its blockchain.
-Like any other wallet, it can be used to store cryptocurrencies.
-In this way, it’s similar to a Metamask or Trust Wallet.
+Like any other wallet, it can store cryptocurrencies.
+In this way, it’s similar to a MetaMask or Trust Wallet.
 You can use it to send and receive digital currencies and manage your crypto balance, but this is as far as the similarities go.

-Unlike your regular crypto wallet, this type of wallet stores the blockchain in its entirety.
-For instance, Bitcoin Core contains the full ledger of all the bitcoin transactions ever done.
+Unlike a regular crypto wallet, this type of wallet stores the entire blockchain.
+For instance, Bitcoin Core contains the full ledger of all the Bitcoin transactions ever done.
 Your Metamask wallet, on the other hand, will only keep a record of your transaction history.

 Core wallets are also more technical than your typical hardware or software wallet.
 Some even let users program on them.
-This allows the user to add their own features like a custom user interface, integration with another website or application, transaction trackers, etc.
+They allow users to add their own features, such as a custom user interface, integration with another website or application, transaction tracking, etc.

 How Do Core Wallets Work?